P79N6A/CDesign/docs/react/faq.en-US.md

 related issue: [#3487](https://github.com/ant-design/ant-design/issues/3487) [#3438](https://github.com/ant-design/ant-design/issues/3438)

-### How to modify the default theme of Ant Design?
+### How to modify the default theme of CDesign?

 See: https://ant.design/docs/react/customize-theme .

 ### Would you supply other themes?

-No, we follow Ant Design specification. https://github.com/ant-design/ant-design/issues/1241
+No, we follow CDesign specification. https://github.com/ant-design/ant-design/issues/1241

 ### How to modify `Menu`/`Button`(etc...)'s style?